feldera/storage-design/README.md

 - `<uuid>/`: Directories that correspond to a checkpoint and have checkpoint specific files (note that a batch may be used by many checkpoints, hence they live in the base directory).
 - `<uuid>/pspine-batches-<persistent-id>.dat`: There is one for every spine in the circuit.
-These are rkyv files of type `Vec<String>` and they contain just a list of batch files in by the spine for this given checkpoint.
+These are rkyv files of type `Vec<String>` and they contain just a list of batch filenames in-use by the spine for this given checkpoint.
 - `<uuid>/psine-<persistent-id>.dat`: This contains a rkyv representation of all the state necessary to completely reconstruct `struct Spine`.

-Q: Why do we have two set of files, `pspine-*.dat` and `pspine-batches-*.dat` for spine meta-data: It is easier to read `pspine-batches-*.dat` from anywhere in the code as it doesn't require me to know the exact generic type of \
-the Spine in order to read/write it with rkyv.
+Q: Why do we have two set of files, `pspine-*.dat` and `pspine-batches-*.dat` for spine meta-data: It is easier to read `pspine-batches-*.dat` as it doesn't require the code to know the exact generic type of the Spine in order to read/write it with rkyv.

 #### Taking a checkpoint

-We add a `commit` to the circuit (`DBSPHandle`) to take a new checkpoint.
+We add a blocking `commit` method to the circuit (`DBSPHandle`) to take a new checkpoint.
 The commit is named using an `uuid` and will lead to a `uuid` directory being created in the storage location for storing files specific to the checkpoint.
-We take a checkpoint by allowing the circuit handle to send a checkpoint command to all workers, which then will invoke a `checkpoint` function on every node/operator.
+To take a checkpoint, the circuit will send a checkpoint command to all workers, which then will invoke a `checkpoint` method on every node/operator.
 The operators can indepdently have custom logic to persist state and/or reply with an error.
 The checkpoint command will wait synchronously until all workers have replied.
-If everyone was successful it will write a new entry for this checkpoint into `checkpoints.feldera.mut` and atomically rename it to `checkpoints.feldera`, which is the point at which the checkpoint was successfully created and is discoverable by a new process/circuit after.
+If everyone was successful it will write a new entry for this checkpoint into `checkpoints.feldera.mut` and atomically rename it to `checkpoints.feldera`, which is the point at which the checkpoint was successfully created and is discoverable by a new process/circuit.

-One thing to consider is that we do not want the user to invoke a checkpoint while the circuit is performing a step.
-But this is easy to ensure in rust as `step` is a mutable operation on the circuit.
+Concurrent execution between commit and step is prevented by the rust type system.

-The most important operator to implement commit is the Spine.
-Since the Spine is roughly a set of batches, the commit implementation has to write this list out in a persistent way so that we can reinitialize the Spine again with the same set of files in case we resume with the circuit in a new process.
+The most important commit implementation is the one for the Spine.
+Since the Spine is roughly a set of batches, the commit implementation has to write this list out in a persistent way so that a new dbsp process can reinitialize the Spine again with the same set of when resuming after a crash.
-Potentially, there can be many Spines in a circuit, so we also need to name them so we can find them again.
+Potentially, there can be many Spines in a circuit, so dbsp also needs to name them so it can find them again.
-For that we add persistent-ids for operators that are based on the global node-ids of the circuit.
+For that we added persistent-ids for operators, based on the global node-ids of the circuit.

-Another potential pitfall could be that batch-files are not fully written out to disk when we commit the file.
-Currently we flush (too often) whenever we completed writing a batch.
+Currently, we flush (too often) whenever we complete writing a batch.
 In the future we would need to flush *at least* before we commit.
 In case of an ongoing merge (two batches are currently being merged into one while we commit), we will ignore the new batch that is in the making and just record the batches that are currently being merged.
 This means